 Aliases can contain any valid ksh command structure.
 It is safe to use the name of an alias inside its value.
-For example, in the definition the Is within the quotes is not replaced again by
+For example, in the definition alias -x ls='ls -al'

+the ls within the quotes is not replaced again by